umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Editor/Block-Grid-Editor/index.md

 ### Allowance

 - **Allow in root** - Determines wether the Block can be created at the root of your layout.
+Turn this off if you only want a Block to appear within Block Areas.
 - **Allow in areas** - Determines wether the Block can be created inside Areas of other Blocks.
+If this is turned off it can still be allowed in Block Areas by defining specific allowed Blocks.

 ## Areas